ghfbsd/RB-P-CAN-485/README.md

 into to test out the board.

 In synchronous/polling mode, the program creates a CAN message and sends it.
-It checks that the message was transmitted without an error, and then expects it to appear on the loopback connection as a new input message, which it dumps along with its payload.
+The code checks that the message was transmitted without an error, and then expects it to appear on the loopback connection as a new input message, which the code dumps along with the message payload.

 The program's operation in interrupt mode is more interesting.
 First, it defines a Python function called `trigger` to be called whenever